How to Teach Your Kids to be More Independent

 A few things you can do to get back on track

-Make sure their shoes, socks, coat, and backpack are all there.
-That way you don’t need to get up much earlier, and your child is able to take the time to pick out what they want to wear without the pressure of being late.
+That way, you don’t need to get up much earlier, and your child can take the time to pick out what they want to wear without the pressure of being late.

-Keep in mind, that whichever tasks your child takes on are not going to get done in the same manner you would do them.
-There might be mismatched clothes, spilled milk, and messy hair.
-It’s ok!
+Keep in mind that whichever tasks your child takes on will not get done in the same manner you would.

 Additional reading: How to Talk to Your Kids About Current Events

 Routines are important for kids to learn independence

 Your child will develop a morning routine and an evening routine.